Lately, I’ve had a lot of people ask me, “What card should I get?” My usual answer is “it depends”.

 These are the 8 credit cards that I would initially apply for to build up your points/miles balances (keep in mind this plan could be slightly out of date due to new developments):

 - Chase Freedom – This card was one of my first credit cards and I consider it to be one of the best starter cards.
 It has no annual fee and offers 5% rotating categories.
 It earns Ultimate Rewards (UR), which are one of my favorite points to accumulate and become even more valuable when you get the next card I’m going to suggest.
 You also won’t be able to get this card as you get further into travel hacking due to the Chase 5/24 rule.

 - Chase Sapphire Preferred or Chase Sapphire Reserve – You can only get the bonus on one of these cards every 24 months.
 This Preferred is a good starter travel rewards card (2x UR on Travel/Dining).
 The Reserve comes with a much higher annual fee (that is not waived for the first year).
 However, this annual fee is offset by an annual travel credit of $300.
 Both versions of the card allow you to transfer UR to travel partners like Hyatt, Southwest, United, and many more.
-Similar to the Chase Freedom, it is also under the 5/24 rule.
+Similar to the Chase Freedom, they are both under the 5/24 rule.

 - Chase United MileagePlus Explorer – This card is also under the Chase 5/24 rule (are you seeing a theme here?).
 United miles are pretty straight forward and offer great value for traveling to Europe and many other places.

 - Chase Southwest Plus and Chase Southwest Premier – The reason I put these two together is that the sign up bonuses of (50k/each) will give you 100k out of the 110k needed for the Companion Pass.
 You’ll want to time these applications so that all your miles are earned in the same calendar year.
 One of the best deals in the travel hacking.